Here is the monthly summary of oil and gas exploration and production activities in Indonesia in May 2022, according to SKK Migas.

 This article is curated by Jamin Djuang, Chief Learning Officer of LDI Training.

-This year, Medco Energi is celebrating its forty years of continuing successes and presence as one of the leading energy companies in Indonesia and South East Asia.
+Medco is celebrating more than forty years of presence and continuing successes as one of the leading energy companies in Indonesia and Southeast Asia.

 Medco Energi International became a public company in 1994, and today it operates in eight countries.

 It has interests in oil and gas exploration and production, geothermal power generation, gas distribution and trading, and mining.

 The year 2022 is a wonderful year for Medco Energy.
 It booked net profits of 531 million USD in 2022 which is more than 10 times higher than the US$ 47 million it made in 2021.
 The company produced 163 million barrels of oil equivalent (BOE) in 2022, a 73% increase over the previous year.

 Medco Energi has come a long way in a short time since it started as an oil drilling service company in 1980, Meta Epsi Pribumi Drilling Company (MEDCO).